Pure Heroine: Impact and legacy

 Forbes placed Lorde on their 30 Under 30 list of young people "who are changing our world".
 She was the youngest person in the music category.
 Lorde also topped Times list of the world's most influential teenagers; according to Time, she was "forging her own path."
 Forbes called Pure Heroine a "breakout success", with a "larger evolution on the horizon."
 Billboard also named Lorde "your new alt-rock heroine" in their September 2013 cover story.

 Music publications have cited Pure Heroine as an influential album in mainstream pop music.
 Lindsay Zoladz from The Ringer indicated that the album's "impact [was] larger and harder to define because it completely rewrote the rules for young women making radio-friendly pop."
 The New Yorkers Carrie Battan echoed similar statements, arguing that the "pop scene—particularly for women—has altered radically since Pure Heroine was released", making it "almost unrecognizable from the sugary-sweet, overtly sexual realm of the early aughts."

 Lorde's vocal performance on the album was credited by Peter Robinson of The Guardian for contributing to the rise of "whisperpop" in mainstream music, defined as "deceptively understated, intricate vocal performances" in vocalists; Robinson also noted that Lorde was one of several artists that inspired a "raft of major signings".
 Elle Hunt, writing for The Spinoff said the album's "almost conversational style of singing is now so ubiquitous, it's easy to forget it would not have been associated with pop ten years ago or fewer."

+Artists such as Conan Gray (left), Olivia Rodrigo (middle), and Gracie Abrams (right) have cited Pure Heroine as an influence.

 American singer Conan Gray cited Pure Heroine as a major source of inspiration while writing his debut EP Sunset Season (2018) and debut album Kid Krow (2020).
 He credits the album for starting his "obsession with pop music".
 In an interview with NME, American singer Olivia Rodrigo stated that the album served as inspiration for her debut single, "Drivers License" (2021).
 Australian singer Troye Sivan stated that his debut album, Blue Neighbourhood (2015), took inspiration from Pure Heroine, while American singer Gracie Abrams says the album "changed [her] life".
 Similarly, Australian singer Amy Shark considered the album a pivotal moment in helping her "find direction" for her sound.
 English duo Let's Eat Grandma selected Pure Heroine as one of their all-time favourite records and cited it as an influence on their 2018 album I'm All Ears.
 The Recording Academy notes that the album's "one writer, one producer" formula were adopted by American singers Billie Eilish and Olivia Rodrigo on their album releases.